carpentries-incubator/SDC-BIDS-fMRI/episodes/06-apply-a-parcellation.md

 import numpy as np
 import nibabel as nib
-from nilearn import datasets #provides nilearn example datasets as well as brain parcellation atlases from nilearn import image from nilearn import plotting import matplotlib.pyplot as plt
+from nilearn import datasets #provides nilearn example datasets as well as brain parcellation atlases from nilearn import plotting as nplot import matplotlib.pyplot as plt
 ~~~
 {: .language-python}